Flikshop facilitates easy communications between families and their incarcerated loved ones.

 Flikshop is a message service that exclusively works to keep those in prison in contact with their families.
 Its app takes digital messages and photos and converts them into postcards, which are then mailed to incarcerated loved ones.
 Costing only one dollar to send, Flikshop has been able to facilitate easy communication between members of over 148,000 families since it began its work in 2012.

-The company was started by Marcus Bullock, who explained in an Youtube video that he came up with the idea after becoming an inmate himself when he was just 15.
+The company was started by Marcus Bullock, that he came up with the idea after becoming an inmate himself when he was just 15.
 Using his time to further his education, Marcus studied business and came out of prison hopeful for his future, only to find that work is hard to find for an ex-felon.
 Rather than wait for an employer to take a chance on him, Bullock decided to start his own company, Flikshop, and he focused on a consumer base that is largely overlooked.

 Today, Flikshop is primarily run by men and women who have criminal records, giving them a much needed chance to prove that those who have served their time should be afforded the opportunity to become productive citizens once more.
 Bullock said: